Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 \paragraph{LoRa} LoRa is a new IoT wireless technique, which features low power, low data rate and long range.
 The first LoRa-based key generation works were in 2018~\cite{ruotsalainen2019experimental,zhang2018channel,xu2019lora}.
 Compared to the short range communications-based key generation, LoRa-based key generation has yet received less attention.
 LoRa protocol only provides RSSI information.

 Ruotsalainen~et al.~\cite{ruotsalainen2019experimental} investigated the effects of LoRa setup on the key generation performance.
 They carried out extensive experiments with different configurations of spreading factors and bandwidths.
 These parameters will affect the airtime of LoRa packets hence the sampling delay between bidirectional transmissions between Alice and Bob.
 They also applied key generation with LoRaWAN specification and carried out experiments in indoor and outdoor suburban environments.
 They demonstrated that their system can even work when there was no significant channel variation.
 Xu~et al.~\cite{xu2019lora} designed a complete LoRa key generation protocol.
 They carried out extensive experiments with static and mobile modes including walking, biking and driving in indoor and outdoor environments.
-They employed a number of signal processing algorithms to improve the key generation rate.
+They employed several signal processing algorithms to improve the key generation rate.
 They also designed a compressive sensing-based reconciliation framework to reduce the KDR.
 Their experiment results demonstrated key generation rates of 18 bit/s and 31 bit/s in stationary and mobile scenarios, respectively.
 Zhang~et al.~\cite{zhang2018channel} designed a differential value-based key generation protocol.
 They found the received power varied significantly when the LoRa devices moved in a large scale environment.
 In this circumstance, the threshold-based quantizer would produce non-random keys.
 In contrast, they quantized keys based on the trend of the received power.
 They carried out experiments in an indoor building and outdoor urban environment.
 The experimental results validated the differential value-based protocol can produce random keys.

-\paragraph{Bluetooth} Although Bluetooth has been widely installed in smartphones and wearable devices, it is surprisingly to see very few key generation explorations with Bluetooth and the first work is in 2014 by Premnath~et al.~\cite{premnath2014secret}.
+\paragraph{Bluetooth} Although Bluetooth has been widely installed in smartphones and wearable devices, there are very few key generation explorations with Bluetooth and the first work is in 2014 by Premnath~et al.~\cite{premnath2014secret}.
 Bluetooth operates at the 2.4~GHz ISM band, which is shared with Wi-Fi, ZigBee and microwave, etc. Bluetooth uses frequency hopping to find the free spectrum and avoid collision with other techniques.
 Premnath~et al.~\cite{premnath2014secret} adopted this feature and their system can still work even under heavy Wi-Fi traffics.